adriancorrendo/soiltestcorr/README.md

 ## 4. Linear-plateau Regression </b> <br/>

-The next calibration method available is the linear-plateau model (`linear_plateau()`).
-This function fits the classical regression response model that follows two phases: i) a linear phase described as `y = a + b*x`, followed by ii) a plateau phase (Anderson and Nelson, 1975) were the `ry` response to increasing `stv` becomes NULL (flat), described as `plateau = y = a + b*Xc`, where `y` represents the fitted crop relative yield, `x` the soil test value, `a` the intercept
+The next method available is the linear-plateau model (`linear_plateau()`).
+This function fits the classical regression response model that follows two phases: i) a first linear phase described as `y = a + b*x`, and ii) a second plateau-phase (Anderson and Nelson, 1975) were the `ry` response to increasing `stv` becomes NULL (flat), described as `plateau = y = a + b*Xc`, where `y` represents the fitted crop relative yield, `x` the soil test value, `a` the intercept